Kailyn2350/ECOQCODE_OCR/README.md

 # ECOQCODE OCR Project

 This project focuses on developing an Optical Character Recognition (OCR) system specifically designed to detect the presence of 'ECOQCODE' text within images.
-It utilizes a Convolutional Neural Network (CNN) for binary classification, determining whether an image contains the specified text or not.
+It utilizes a Convolutional Recurrent Neural Network (CRNN) for binary classification, determining whether an image contains the specified text or not.

 ## Features